pauljose89/git-github/README.md

 # git-github
 Learning GIT
-This is for tutorial purpose
+This is for tutorial purpose then to till